panzerdp/dmitripavlutin.com/content/posts/2019-07-14-react-memo/index.md

 Strictly, React uses memoization as a performance hint.

-While in most situations React avoids re-rendering a memoized component with equal props, you shouln't count on that to prevent re-render.
+While in most situations React avoids re-rendering a memoized component with equal props, you shouldn't count on that to prevent re-render.

 ## 6. Conclusion

-`React.memo()` is a great tool to apply the benefits of memoization for functional components.
-When applied correctly, it will prevent component re-render when props are the same as previous props.
+`React.memo()` is a great tool to apply the benefits of memoization for pure functional components.
+When applied correctly, it prevents component re-render when props are the same as previous.

+Take precaution when memoizing components that have callback functions in props.
+Make sure to provide the same callback function instance.

 Don't forget to use [profiling](https://reactjs.org/docs/optimizing-performance.html#profiling-components-with-the-chrome-performance-tab) to measure the performance gains of memoization.

+*Do you know interesting use cases of React.memo()?
+If so, please write a comment below!*